 The Voyage Home recycled the Mount Seleya shots from The Search for Spock.
 The scene in which the Enterprise crew leave Vulcan in their stolen Klingon Bird-of-Prey was shot on the Paramount parking lot.

-Nimoy, who also directed the fourth movie, later recalled that they had searched high and low for a better location but all had shortcomings.
+Nimoy, who also directed the fourth movie, recalled in the audio commentary for the 2009 Blu-ray release of the movie that they had searched high and low for a better location but all had shortcomings.

 We looked at various canyons, we looked at desert.
 And there were always problems.
 Either the look wasn’t right, or it was too far out of town or whatever.
 And we ended up shooting it on the Paramount lot.
 And the set construction people and design people did a great job of camouflaging whatever we didn’t want to see.
 They did it with smoke or a piece of a set, or a flat or some painted canvas or something to hide the background, to hide the buildings that [were] within thirty feet of us.

 Tons of reddish dirt and sand were brought in to represent Vulcan’s soil.
-Writer Howard Weinstein told Star Trek: The Magazine in 2011 that he self-seriously contemplated scooping up some red dirt in order to sell it as “real Vulcan sand” at a Star Trek convention.
+Writer Howard Weinstein told Star Trek Magazine in 2011 that he self-seriously contemplated scooping up some red dirt in order to sell it as “real Vulcan sand” at a Star Trek convention.

 Stock footage from The Voyage Home was used in the Star Trek: Voyager‘s “Persistence of Vision,” in which Tuvok hallucinates that he is back on Vulcan.